bitshares/bitshares-ui/README.md

 We use Electron to provide installable wallets, available for Windows, OSX and Linux Debian platforms such as Ubuntu.
 First, install the required packages in the `electron` folder.
 Then go to the `web` folder and run `npm run electron`.
 This will compile the UI with some special modifications for use with Electron, and copy the result to the root `electron/build` folder.
 Now go back to the `electron` folder and run `npm run release` in order to build a wallet for your platform.

 ## Contributing

-BitShares-UI is open source and anyone is free to contribute.
-PR's are welcomed and will be reviewed in a timely manner, and long-term contributors will be given access to the repo.
+The Bitshares UI team is supported by this [worker proposal](http://www.bitshares.foundation/workers/2017-08-bill-butler).
+It provides the funds needed to pay the coordinator and the bounties and the Bitshares Foundation.

-If you would like to get involved, we have a Slack channel where you can ask questions and get help.
+If you would like to get involved, we have a [Telegram chatroom](https://t.me/BitSharesDEX) where you can ask questions and get help.

-For more info, please contact one of the following people:

-- fabian@bitshares.org
-- cass@bitshares.org
-- bitsharesblocks@gmail.com
-- valentine@cryptonomex.com

-There's also a very active [Telegram chatroom](https://t.me/BitSharesDEX)
+- Coordinator: Bill Butler, @billbutler
+- Lead Developer: Sigve Kvalsvik, @sigvek
+- Developer: Calvin Froedge, @calvin
+- Code Review: Fabian Schuh, @xeroc

 ## Development process

+- Milestones are numbered YYMMDD and refer to the **anticipated release date**.
 - Bugs are always worked before enhancements
 - Developers should work each issue according to a numbered branch corresponding to the issue `git checkout -b 123`
+- We pay **bounties** for issues that have been estimated.
+An estimated issue is prefixed with a number in brackets like this: `[2] An nasty bug`.
+In this example, the bug is valued at two hours ($125 per hour).
+If you fix this issue according to these guidelines and your PR is accepted, this will earn you $250 bitUSD.
+You must have a Bitshares wallet and a Bitshares account to receive payment.
+- If an issue is already claimed (assigned), do not attempt to claim it.
+Issues claimed by outside developers will indicate an assignment to wmbutler, but will mention the developer's github account in this the comments.
+- To claim an issue, simply leave a comment with your request to claim.
+- Do not claim an issue if you will be unable to complete it by the date indicated on the Milestone name.
+Milestone 170901 will be pushed on September 1, 2017.

 ### Coding style guideline